Twenty years ago, Radiohead stepped back on Amnesiac, deconstructing their trajectory and tinkering around the edges of their sonic universe.

-The fifth and final part of our examination of the 100 Greatest Alternative Singles of the ’90s, includes Portishead, Blur, Björk, R.E.M., Nine Inch Nails and more.
+The fifth and final part of the 100 Greatest Alternative Singles of the ’90s, includes Portishead, Blur, Björk, R.E.M., Nine Inch Nails, and more.

 Nostalgia Alert!
 Jump back a decade and enjoy the best songs of 2011.
 They are headlined by a synthpop classic, a massive hit from a hot diva, pristine harmonies of a young band headed for greatness.